meshpro/pygalmesh/README.md

   need to be specified manually (via features edges, see below), which can be tedious.

-Accordingly the bounding-plane approach, realized by [mshr](https://bitbucket.org/fenics-project/mshr), has the following advantages and disadvantages:
+On the other hand, the bounding-plane approach (realized by [mshr](https://bitbucket.org/fenics-project/mshr)), has the following properties:

 * Smooth, curved domains are approximated by a set of bounding planes, resulting in more of less visible edges.